 Jetpack upgrades the native functionality by letting users create tiled galleries, image carousels, and more.

-The plugin is also equipped with a template library and unique features like lightbox popups and lazy loading.
+The plugin also has a template library and unique features like lightbox popups and lazy loading.

 For those on a budget, there’s a free version of the plugin that lets you add responsive image galleries to your site.

-There’s a free plan that will check your website uptime every 5 minutes, and the paid plan will check your site every 60 seconds.
+A free plan will check your website uptime every 5 minutes, and the paid plan will check your site every 60 seconds.
 The advanced plan can also give you alerts via SMS, email, voice call, and more.

-It improves your website’s speed and performance by serving static content through their global CDN.
+While Cloudflare improves your website’s speed and performance by serving static content through its global CDN.

-It’s one of the best WordPress CDN services that offers a free CDN and basic protection against DDOS attacks.
-It also provides a great free alternative to Jetpack’s brute force attack protection.
+It’s one of the best WordPress CDN services offering free CDN and basic protection against DDOS attacks.
+It also provides a free alternative to Jetpack’s brute force attack protection.